ilr-workshop/ECCVW2020/_site/README.md

-The Official Site of CVPR 2019 Workshop, Large-Scale Landmark Recognition, A Challenge.
+The Official Site of the ECCV 2020 Workshop on Instancel-level recognition.